gohugoio/hugo/content/templates/section-and-list-templates.md

 We are using the term *list* in its truest sense, a sequential arrangement of material, especially in alphabetical or numerical order.
 Hugo uses list templates to render anyplace where content is being listed such as taxonomies and sections.

-## List and Section Template Lookup Order
+## Lookup Order for List and Section Page Templates

 Hugo uses a set of rules to figure out which template to use when rendering a specific page.